 www.telefonica.com.uy

 Telefónica has been present in Uruguay since 2005.

-In 2021, Telefónica's revenue in Uruguay reached 184 million euros and the OIBDA was 75 million euros.
+The company managed more than 1,6 million accesses at the end of December 2022.
+Telefónica's revenue in Uruguay reached 221 million euros and the OIBDA was 94 million euros.